Backyard Chicken Predators

 Once a predator knows where the flock is and they have gotten the “taste” of your chickens and/or their eggs, it may be difficult to stop them.
 This means you will have to remove the problem instead.

 We prefer to use live traps.
-The reason is when using poison you run the risk of hurting maybe even killing your own animals.
-Most animals are very curious and there is just no way to ensure they will leave any poison you have out alone.
+The reason is when using poison you run the risk of hurting your animals.

 A clean coop protected from backyard chicken predators